FabMo/FabMo-Edison-Image/README.md

 FabMo-Edison-Image
 ----------------------

 This is a yocto layer for furnishing the working parts of FabMo on the intel edison.

-#Build Instruction
+# Build Instruction (Only work on Linux)
 - Download the [yocto distribution sources](http://downloadmirror.intel.com/25028/eng/edison-src-ww25.5-15.tgz)
 - Untar it
 - `cd edison src`